oknk/seaquence/index.md

 order: 1
 ---

 # Make living music!

+Seaquence is a music-making app that allows you to make musical compositions with collections of sonic creatures.
+As they swim around, the closest creatures can be heard, resulting in a organic sounding mix that changes as you play.
+Visually immersive and sonically dynamic, Seaquence is an immersive audiovisual composition environment.

 <img src="{{site.baseurl}}/images/Seaquence-iPad12.9_2x_3up_thumb.png" />

-Seaquence is a unique music-making app that allows you to compose with collections of sonic creatures.
-The closest creatures can be heard, resulting in a organic sounding mix that changes as you play.
-Visually immersive and sonically dynamic, Seaquence is an immersive audiovisual composition environment.

 Featuring a pro-level synthesizer and timing engine controlled by a fun and direct interface, even composers who are brand new to synthesis will be able to unlock their synesthetic creativity.

-Share your Seaquences with friends and browse what other people have made to get inspired!
+Share your completed Seaquences with friends and browse what other people have made to get inspired!

 # Announce List